 The Governmental Accounting Standards Board ("GASB") is the recognized standard setting body for accounting principles generally accepted applicable to governmental proprietary activities in the United States of America.
-The OLC applies all applicable GASB pronouncements and all applicable Financial Accounting Standards Board ("FASB") pronouncements issued on or before November 30, 1989, when not in conflict with GASB pronouncements.
-In accordance with GASB Statement No. 20, the OLC has elected not to implement FASB Statements after the applicable date.
+The OLC applies all applicable GASB pronouncements.

 Basis of Accounting: The financial statements are prepared using the economic resources measurement focus and the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
 Under this method, revenues are recognized when they are earned, and expenses are recognized when they are incurred.